Aldizh/dashboard/README.md

 ### Contents

-- A few react applications that i am or have worked on in the past.
+- A few react applications that could be used in web based UI apps.
-- Practical Features that can be easily incorporated into any project
+- These vary from simple forms, cards, sidebars to api data fetcher and then finally putting these together

 ### Tools and Libraries